 While Diametrically Composed revels in the exuberance of being a mother and an artist, the work also confronts the notion that motherhood and professional life can be limiting factors in their interaction, in ways that fatherhood and professional life are not necessarily.
 The work aims to artistically probe and unpack this double standard.

 The artists of Diametrically Composed are mothers and renown in their field.
 Conceived and produced by flutist/composer Allison Loggins-Hull, the collaborative artists are composers Paola Prestini, Sarah Kirkland Snider, Jessica Meyer, multi-dimensional mezzo-soprano and composer Alicia Hall Moran, and pianist Gabriela Martinez.
 Their contributions reflect personal experiences, exploring diverse themes related to being a mother and an artist.
 Diametrically Composed reaches beyond the typical recital format, providing an immersive performance experience incorporating recited text, narratives and points-of-view of mothers from varied artistic professions.

-Diametrically Composed will premiere at National Sawdust in NYC in 2019, followed by touring through 2020 and beyond.
+Diametrically Composed will premiere at National Sawdust in NYC on Mother’s Day 2020, followed by touring through 2020 and beyond.
 The music of Diametrically Composed will be released as an album, with a portion of proceeds going to organizations that serve to empower women.